 How to Sharpen Ceramic Knives the Cheats Way

 You can select either a manual or electric knife sharpener that’s designed with the ceramic knife in mind.

-An electric ceramic knife sharpener, like this one, has a 2-stage diamond sharpening wheel, designed for ceramic kitchen knives.
+An electric ceramic knife sharpener like the Shenzhen shown above has a 2-stage diamond sharpening wheel, designed for ceramic kitchen knives.
 Electric sharpeners are fast and simple to use.
 They can remove the small blade chips.

 You might be considering a manual one as the best kitchen knife sharpener for you.
-These tend to be a bit cheaper and fit most people’s budget, like this diamond manual knife sharpener.
+These tend to be a bit cheaper and fit most people’s budget, like the Alpulon 3-stage one shown above.

 Most of these suit other types of kitchen knives as well.

 How to Sharpen Ceramic Knives Using a Diamond File

 If you feel you could confidently use a file, then jump below to check out the video on using a diamond file to sharpen ceramic knives.

 Diamond File Demo

 How to sharpen ceramic knife at home using a diamond file…